TrinityChristiana/nss-cl-bus-route-search/README.md

-# RepoName
+# Bus Route Search

-Date Created: 01/00/20 | Date Modified: 01/00/20
+Date Created: 01/24/20 | Date Modified: 01/24/20

-*This assignment is practice for Book X: Chapter X of NSS's course work.
-Link to the assignment: linktoassignmenthere*
+*This assignment is a code along for Book 3*

 Preview assignment here: linktopreviewhere
 ***